tahsinAmin/flask_app/README.md

 - [ ] Able to search by title, amenities, price, location
 - [ ] I can sort by price
 - [ ] Must use JWT Token

+# Breaking down the task

+- [x] Able to retrieve data from database
+- [x] Show a json reponse of your data

 # Note